Chapter X: going further

 I. Retro stuff

 People did real-time graphics before GPUs were a thing, relying on quaint hacks to get things working.
-See for instance this very simple code for terrain generation, this video about raycasting engine (used in the original Wolfenstein/Doom games), or this modern Game Boy Advance programming guide.
+See for instance this very simple code for terrain generation, this video about raycasting engines (as featured in the original Wolfenstein/Doom games), or this modern Game Boy Advance programming guide.